Rome

 Panthéon / Piazza Navona: eternal Rome.
 Orient Express La Minerva sets down its trunks on the Piazza della Minerva, 50 metres from the Pantheon.
 Magical neighbourhood, where every alley opens onto a baroque church or a Bernini fountain.
 Drawback: zero car traffic, which complicates taxi arrivals with luggage.
 You often have to finish on foot.

 Piazza del Popolo: Art Nouveau elegance.
-Hotel Locarno, artists' haunt since 1925, cultivates retro charm with its vintage bike bar as a lobby.
+Hotel Locarno, artists' haunt since 1925, cultivates retro charm with its vintage bicycle bar as a lobby.
 Airy neighbourhood, less touristy, close to Villa Borghese.
 Ideal for repeat visitors who already know classic Rome.

 • For a first time: Trevi or Piazza di Spagna, maximum centrality.